fasidOnGit/aiseo-challange-frontend/README.md

 To add new sections or modify existing ones:
 1. Update the `venue.json` file with new section data
 2. The system automatically renders new sections based on the data
-3. Customize colors and styling in `src/app/globals.css`
+3. Customize colors and styling using Material-UI's theme system and sx props

 ## Performance